BMW 3 Series review - MPG, CO2 and Running Costs

 - 2Engines, performance and driveThe 3 Series offers class-leading performance along with an improved ride and excellent driving dynamics

-- 3MPG, CO2 and Running Costs - currently readingExcellent economy and low CO2 emissions make the 3 Series a good choice for business and private users
+- 3MPG, CO2 and Running Costs - currently readingExcellent economy and decent CO2 emissions make the 3 Series a good choice for business and private users

 - 4Interior, design and technologyImprovements in interior quality and technology are very welcome, but the styling is a little underwhelming